villadora/feather_df_cli/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the WTFPL License.

 ### Running Tests